Nose Tip Surgery

 Your suitability for nose tip plasty is largely determined by a consultation with one of our specialist Kensington Medical nose surgeons.

 During the initial consultation, our plastic surgeon will explain the process, examine your nose, discuss recovery and after care and answer any questions.
 They will show you before and after photos of nose tip rhinoplasty patients.
-They will take photos of your nose and show you how your nose will look post surgery.
+They will take photos of your nose and show you how your nose can look post surgery.
 At Kensington Medical we recommend a second consultation to ensure both the patient and surgeon have covered all questions and the patient and surgeon are comfortable in the exciting next step.

 A variety of techniques exist to enhance the nasal tip.